sswam/allemande/doc/guide.md

   emo: faint smirk
 ```

 You can see most of our [agent definitions in our GitHub](https://github.com/sswam/allemande/tree/main/agents).
 Check out [Ally's character sheet](https://github.com/sswam/allemande/blob/main/agents/character/Ally.yml) for a simple example.
-Copied here for reference:
+Copied here for reference (this is a previous version):

 ```yaml
 type: llm_llama